Skip to content

 • Can create room for adult teeth coming in, which may make any future treatment shorter and simpler

-• Addresses habits like thumb-sucking or mouth breathing that can affect how teeth and jaws develop
+• Can address habits like thumb-sucking that may affect how teeth and jaws develop

 • Builds your child's comfort with the orthodontist early, so future care feels familiar, not scary